votoznotna/stream-nextjs/README.md

 # Stream-NodeJS

-NextJS sample Web App with ReactJS as UI and GraphQLand MongoDB on server side.
+NextJS sample Web App with ReactJS as UI and GraphQL and MongoDB on server side.

 ## Demo